|

 The Peninsula Community Planning Board (PCPB)

-terms are three (3) years, with exception of
+More information Board terms are three (3) years,

 Board Election.